AllisonPessoa/nano-scanner/README.md

 ## Credits
 This software was developed by Allison Pessoa for the Nano-Optics Laboartory in Federal University of Pernambuco, Recife-PE, Brazil,
 Contact: allison.pessoa@upfe.br | allisonpessoa@hotmail.com

+## Appedix A - Installing new peripherals
+Peripherals are child classes from DataHandler.
+It sets the basic functions needed to perform scan and show data.
+You can create your own classes, make the necessary algorithms and display the resulting data on real-time during scan (be aware that heavy computations slow down the scan).

+<width>230</width>
+    <height>309</height>